B3ret/b3ret.github.io/_posts/2014-05-22-i-passed-the-interview-process-of-toptal.markdown

 ---

-A few days ago I passed the last interview round for [toptal.com](https://www.toptal.com/#pick-just-supreme-devs) (affiliated).
+A few days ago I passed the last interview round for [toptal.com](https://www.toptal.com/#pick-just-supreme-devs) (affiliated link).
 Toptal is a platform for connecting freelancing software developers with companies.
 In this sense it is much like [freelancer.com](https://www.freelancer.com/]) or [upwork.com](https://www.upwork.com/), but there is one very big difference: they only accept developers that are actually good.